darkhz/adbtuifm/README.md

 |Switch to main page      |<kbd>o</kbd>/<kbd>Esc</kbd>  |
 |Cancel selected operation|<kbd>x</kbd>                 |
 |Cancel all operations    |<kbd>X</kbd>                 |

+# bugs
+- On trying to list very large directories, the UI gets stuck for a few milliseconds

 # todo
 - Remove the file after an operation has been cancelled